zyfra/ebonite/docs/usage/01_quickstart.rst

    :lines: 28,32
 ..

-Great, now you can reproduce this model in different environment using this code
+Great, now you can reproduce this model in different environment using this code:

 .. literalinclude:: ../../examples/sklearn_model/start_service.py
    :linenos: